moshen/jekyll-asset_bundler/README.md

 To compress with the yui-compressor gem, use 'yui' here, to compress with the closure compiler gem, use 'closure' here.
+Use 'closure_advanced' to compress with the closure compiler gem using [ADVANCED_OPTIMIZATIONS](https://developers.google.com/closure/compiler/docs/compilation_levels#advanced_optimizations).

     compress:
       js: yui